List of proposed railway electrification routes in Great Britain: Scotland Rolling programme

 In early 2021 a start was made on the electrification scheme to Barrhead and East Kilbride.

 In June 2022 work commenced on the partial electrification of the Fife Circle Line.
 This will involve extending the existing Edinburgh area electrification to Dalmeny, and an isolated area of electrification between Kirkcaldy, Lochgelly and Ladybank.
 This will allow the Fife Circle services to be operated by battery electric multiple units whilst minimising capital expenditure on infrastructure, in particular avoiding the major expense of electrifying the Forth Bridge.
 Complete electrification would be possible at some future date.
 The partial electrification is due to be completed in December 2025.

+Other infill schemes

+Acton Mainline to Acton Wells junction is being electrified with a start made in 2024.
+The line is sometimes called the Poplars Link.
+Planned completion is July 2026.

 Traction Decarbonisation Network Strategy

-In September 2020 the TDNS (Traction Decarbonisation Network Strategy) Interim Business case was published though it was dated July 31, 2020.
+In September 2020 the TDNS (Traction Decarbonisation Network Strategy) Interim Business case was published though it was dated 31 July 2020.
 The principal recommendation was further electrification of 13000 STKs - single track kilometres of UK railways.

 List of routes now complete in 2010 onwards timeframe

 Northern Hub

 As part of the Northern Hub project, the following lines in North West England and Yorkshire have been electrified: